kjhealy/kieranhealy.hugo/content/blog/burn-notice/index.markdown

 Your Phone and Watch have a lot of data about you.
 I mean, like, a _lot_.
 Someone should really write [a book all about the general issues for society that this raises](https://theordinalsociety.com).
 Yesterday I decided I wanted to take a look specifically at the health data on my iPhone.
 I'm not a huge user of the iPhone's or the Apple Watch's health features.
 I don't use or subscribe to Apple Fitness+, for example.
 I'm not in any studies.
 But I do have a bathroom scale that records data and I allow the Watch to keep an eye on my activity.
 This means that, like so many people, I have grown to heartily despise the blandly affirming Californian inside those devices who periodically encourages me to take a walk, or stand up, or be mindful, and so forth.

 I went to the Health app and selected my ID photo up in the top right corner, then scrolled down to "Export All Health Data".
-When I did, it asked me was I sure I wanted to do this, as it might take a while.
+When I did, it asked me if was I sure I wanted to do this, as it might take a while.
 Very stupidly, my first thought was "Eh, how much data can there be?"
 Again, I should make time to [read a good book on this topic](https://theordinalsociety.com).
 I think I vaguely had in mind a CSV with a few thousand rows of Withings Scale Meaurements.
-After a minute or two, what I got was a zip file that expanded to a folder with about four or five gigabytes of stuff inside.
+After a minute or two, what I got was a zip file that expanded to a folder with about four  gigabytes of stuff inside.

 {{% figure src="health-download.png" alt="Inside the export folder." caption="Inside the export folder." %}}

 As I say, I'm not a big direct user of Apple's own health offerings.
 So there were a few files in the ECG folder, each about 120KB in size.
 And there were just a few [GPX](https://en.wikipedia.org/wiki/GPS_Exchange_Format) files in the workout-routes folder, each about half a megabyte in size.
 Everything else was in `export_cda.xml` and `export.xml`.

 [XML](https://en.wikipedia.org/wiki/XML) is, amongst other things, a way of specifying the contents of arbitrary data structures in a flat file while also providing that data in the file.
 It's a real pain in the neck to deal with, too.
 The `export_cda.xml` file is a specific kind of XML spec, a [Clinical Document Architecture](https://en.wikipedia.org/wiki/Clinical_Document_Architecture) file that in principle allows for medical records to be written and transported in a standard format.
-This is what allows, for example, your doctor's or dentist office to seamlessly accept medical records from other providers and smoothly integrate them into their own record system, just prior to asking you to fill it all out again on paper each time you visit them.
+This is what allows, for example, your doctor's or dentist's office to seamlessly accept medical records from other providers and smoothly integrate them into their own record system, just prior to asking you to fill it all out again on paper each time you visit them.
 Like your doctor's office, I decided to keep away from this file because it is very complicated and no-one knows how it works.

 Instead I took a look at the larger file, `export.xml`.
 It is structurally simpler.
 It consists of some number of blobs of data, delimited by `Record` nodes.
 My goal was to get R to parse that file and work with the various pieces of data in there.
 Starting out I did not know how many distinct pieces of data were in there.